-The Nanny Network offers permanent and temporary nanny placement services; group child care; back-up child care and hotel sitters in the Baltimore and Washington, DC metropolitan areas (including northern Virginia).
+The Nanny Network offers permanent and temporary nanny placement services; permanent and temporary family assistant placement services; group child care; back-up child care and hotel sitters in the Baltimore and Washington, DC metropolitan areas (including northern Virginia).
 Our temporary nanny service (includng back-up care and hotel sitters) is also available in Richmond, Virginia.

 9. What type of screening does your service perform?

 Nannies complete an extensive application and questionnaire as their first step in applying to The Nanny Network.
 Nannies must meet our minimum requirements, which include two (2) years of recent, professional child care experience and multiple non-relative child care references, in order to proceed.
 Nannies must also be able to work legally in the United States.

 For those who qualify, The Nanny Network then conducts comprehensive interviews and detailed reference checks.
 Finally, a criminal background check, covering each county in which the nanny has lived in for the last 7 years, is performed.
 Depending on the level of service selected, additional background checks are available including driving record, drug test, and ongoing quarterly criminal background checks.

 10. What happens if a nanny that we hire through your service doesn’t work out?